 The Hymns: Sacred hymns are carefully selected from the hymnal to complement the lessons drawn from the readings.

 The Readings: The Readings are selected from the historic Lectionary, which assigns the lessons for each week.

 The Lord's Supper is offered every Sunday and on special celebrations

 Every Wednesday at 6:00pm

-Catechetical Vespers focuses on the Biblical Teachings written in Luther's Small and Large Catechisms.
+Catechetical Vespers focuses on the Biblical Teachings expounded in Luther's Small and Large Catechisms.

 Every Sunday at 9:15am